robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/find-corresponding-node-of-a-binary-tree-in-a-clone-of-that-tree.md

 # Approach
-For this, we simultaneously recurse
+For this, we simultaneously recurse the binary tree.

+Our base cases are
+- we reach a leaf node
+- We reach the target node, which is what we are searching for

 ## Implementation (Javascript)
 ```
 const getTargetCopy = function(original, cloned, target) {